ddorn/cv/resume.typ

   Lausanne,
   star: true
 )

 // #entry([Vice-president, then advisor for Effective Altruism Lausanne],
 //   [Association aiming to find the best ways to help others and put them into practice],
 //   [2022 -- 2023],
 //   Lausanne)

 // #entry([Co-founder of Chocopoly, the hot chocolate association of EPFL],
 //   [Established 19 collaborations with other associations and served 1288L of hot chocolate.],
 //   [2021 -- 2023],
 //   Lausanne)

 #entry([President of CQFD, the mathematics students' association of EPFL],
   [Management of a team of 14 people, dialogue with the direction of the faculty.], [Sep.
 20 -- Sep.
 21],
   Lausanne)

 #entry([National organisation committee of the french tournament of young mathematicians, TFJM#super("2")],
-[Coordination of 9 events across France with 600 participants, development of a new online infrastructure and communication.], [Sep.
+[Coordination of 9 events for 600 participants, communication, and creation of a new  online infrastructure.], [Sep.
 20 -- May 21], loc([Many places], "FR"))